Algorithms with Constructible Network Architecture

 x_test_cat, x_test_num, y_test = load_test_data()

-# Categorical variable should be the first, becuase
+# Categorical variable should be the first, because

 # categorical input layer was defined first in the network